djeada/Linux-Notes/notes/hardware.md

 - **Limits and Levels** shows the range and current volume setting.
 - **[on]/[off]** indicates whether the channel is muted.

-V. `ip` is a modern tool to configure network interfaces.
+VI. `ip` is a modern tool to configure network interfaces.

 ```bash
 sudo ip addr show